vic-ma/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 1) Give your data source a name.

-2) Specify when you want the data source to update its data.
+2) Specify when you want your data source to update its data.

 3) Set the source of the Excel file.
   * URL